scality/Zenko/docs/docsource/reference/apis/cloudserver/common_features/index.rst

 Common S3 Features
 ==================

-The Zenko S3 APIs have the following common features.
+The XDM   S3 APIs have the following common features.
 For common error messages, see :ref:`S3 API Errors`.

 .. toctree::